Skip to content

 The Methane Matters coalition of experienced European non-governmental organizations aims to significantly reduce methane emissions in the relevant agriculture, waste and energy sectors by 2030 and, at the same time, strengthen the EU’s leadership role in implementing the global methane commitment.

 Methane (CH4) is a colourless and odourless gas and occurs in nature as the main component of natural gas, on the seabed and in permafrost, as well as in swamps and bogs.
-It is produced by natural and anthropogenic biological processes during the decomposition or fermentation of organic Short-Lived Climate Pollutants (SLCP) and warms the planet over 80 times more than CO2 over a 20-year period.
+It is produced by natural and anthropogenic biological processes during the decomposition or fermentation of organic material.
+Methane is a Short-Lived Climate Pollutant (SLCP) and warms the planet over 80 times more than CO2 over a 20-year period.
 More than half of global methane emissions are caused by humans, primarily through agriculture (animal husbandry, land use), the waste sector (landfills and wastewater) and the energy sector (extraction and transport of fossil fuels), which have already contributed to a gross temperature increase of 0.5°C.1

 Sources: